Generic Bachelor of Science in Nursing Degree

 NOTE: Due to a recent revision to the ASU transfer course policy, grades on all coursework taken elsewhere and transferred into ASU must be a C or better to meet prerequisite requirements.
 Please see the transfer office if you have any questions about this policy.Students interested in transferring nursing coursework into ASU for use toward the Generic BSN program must meet the following transfer guidelines in addition to all pre-acceptance requirements by the application deadline.
 Being granted transfer credit for nursing coursework is rare and evaluated on an individual basis.
 For more information, please call the College of Health and Human Services at (325) 942-2630 or e-mail us at email@example.com .

 Physical and Mental Performance Policy

-To accomplish the objectives of the nursing program, students must be able to meet the following performance requirements:
+To accomplish the objectives of the Nursing Department, students must be able to meet the following performance requirements:

 - Visual acuity with corrective lenses to identify cyanosis and absence of respiratory movement in patients, and to read small print on medication containers, physician’s orders, monitors and equipment calibrations

 - Hearing ability with auditory aids to understand the normal speaking voice without viewing the speaker’s face, and to hear monitor alarms, emergency signals, call bells from patients and stethoscope sounds originating from a patient’s blood vessels, heart, lungs and abdomen

 - Physical ability to stand for prolonged periods of time, perform cardiopulmonary resuscitation, lift patients and move from room to room or maneuver in limited spaces

 - Ability to communicate effectively in verbal and written form.
 Ability to speak clearly and succinctly when explaining treatment procedures, describing patient conditions and implementing health teaching.
 Ability to write legibly and correctly on a patient’s chart for legal documentation